3I/ATLAS: Tail

-Size
+Size and mass

 High-resolution images by the Hubble Space Telescope from July 2025 indicate that the diameter of 3I/ATLAS's nucleus is between 0.32 and 5.6 km.
 There is a large uncertainty in the estimated diameter of 3I/ATLAS's nucleus because it is surrounded by a coma of reflective dust, which makes the nucleus appear brighter and larger than it actually is.
 For example, early studies from July 2025 gave diameter estimates that were as high as 10 to 20 km, although astronomers were well aware that the nucleus of 3I/ATLAS should be much smaller.
 While the exact brightness of the coma is unknown, Hubble images show that the coma's brightness must account for a large fraction of the nucleus's apparent brightness, so the actual diameter of 3I/ATLAS's nucleus should be at the lower end of the estimated range.
 The estimated dust loss rate of 3I/ATLAS suggests that its nucleus is likely less than a kilometer in diameter, like 2I/Borisov.

-Although observations by the Swift Observatory suggested that 3I/ATLAS could have a larger diameter of 4.94 km based on the comet's water vapor emission area, this diameter is likely an overestimate because most of 3I/ATLAS's water vapor is believed to come from its coma rather than its nucleus.
+Observations by various interplanetary spacecraft have shown that 3I/ATLAS experienced significant non-gravitational acceleration that peaked up to 89.3±4.6×10^-9 AU/day^{2} one month before perihelion.
+If this non-gravitational acceleration is purely caused by outgassing, it would suggest that 3I/ATLAS's nucleus has a mass of roughly 4.4×10^10 kg.
+If 3I/ATLAS has a typical comet nucleus density of 200 kg/m3, then this mass would correspond to a nucleus diameter between 0.520 and 0.748 km, which is in agreement with estimates from Hubble imaging.